 Once addiction develops, a person is dealing with so much more than the physical hold amphetamines exert over the body.
 While there’s no getting around the need for amphetamine withdrawal help, addiction treatment doesn’t begin until you successfully complete detox treatment.

-If you’re considering getting detox treatment and need help finding a detox program, call our toll-free helpline at 800-768-8728.
+If you’re considering getting detox treatment and need help finding a detox program, call our toll-free helpline at 800-768-8728(Who Answers?).